assen-totin/cdn/README.md

-	cdn_tcp_port;                       // Transport "tcp": port of the authorisation service cdn_http_url;                       // Transport "http": URL of the authorisation service cdn_db_dsn dsn-or-url               // Transport "mysql", "oracle", "mongo": DSN of the database service (see docs for db-specific format) cdn_sql_select                      // Transport "mysql", "oracle": SQL query to execute when fetching a file (with placeholders) cdn_sql_delete                      // Transport "mysql", "oracle": SQL query to execute when deleting a file (with placeholders) cdn_mongo_collection                // Transport "mongo": name of the Mongo collection where the metadata is
+	cdn_tcp_port;                       // Transport "tcp": port of the authorisation service cdn_http_url;                       // Transport "http": URL of the authorisation service cdn_db_dsn dsn-or-url               // Transport "mysql", "oracle", "mongo": DSN of the database service (see docs for db-specific format) cdn_sql_insert                      // Transport "mysql", "oracle": SQL query to execute when uploading a file (with placeholders) cdn_sql_select                      // Transport "mysql", "oracle": SQL query to execute when fetching a file (with placeholders) cdn_sql_delete                      // Transport "mysql", "oracle": SQL query to execute when deleting a file (with placeholders) cdn_mongo_collection                // Transport "mongo": name of the Mongo collection where the metadata is